AIByJohannes/elitelm/docs/project_details.md

 ### `llama3-qa.py`

 This script is the heart of the project.
-It contains the `QA` class, which is responsible for loading the model, tokenizing the input, and generating the output.
+Instead of CLI flags, it reads its runtime settings from a YAML file (defaults to `llama3-qa.yaml`).
+The config captures the model path, generation hyper-parameters, runtime toggles, and the optional QNN block used when targeting the Hexagon NPU.
+Provide `--config path/to/file.yaml` to switch between different profiles during development.

 #### The `QA` class